Covid 19 coronavirus: Watch live - Ministry of Health's Ashley Bloomfield to give update

 "We may well see further deaths over the coming days, I'll just be honest with you about that."

-Bloomfield clarified that a man in his 80s, whose death in Wellington Hospital was announced yesterday, had been a guest at the Bluff wedding cluster.
+Bloomfield clarified that a man in his 80s, whose death in Wellington Hospital was announced yesterday, was linked to the Bluff wedding cluster.
+More than 80 cases have been linked to that event.

+Bloomfield said 18 new cases confirmed today was an encouragingly low number.
+He hoped the downward trend would continue over the next few days as testing ramped back up.

-Meanwhile nationwide 14 people are in hospital, one is in a critical condition, and there are five patients in intensive care units.
+Nationwide, 14 people remain in hospital, five of those are in intensive care units, one in a critical condition.

 Bloomfield defended the lack of public information released about a cluster relating to an Auckland party with 35 cases, saying it was a "private event" which was "well-bounded" and everyone involved had been contacted.